This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #KingofFlavor #FlavorRocksNTL #CollectiveBias

 To make the buns

 When the dough doubles, punch it down and divide into 12-15 equal size parts.
-Roll out each piece to a disc and place 2 tbsp of the filling.
+Roll out each piece to a disc and place 2 tablespoon of the filling.

 Fold the edges and make a smooth ball.
 Line a baking tray with some oil and place the dough ball on it.
 Repeat for all the remaining dough balls and place them one inch apart.